Michal-Radomski/git_Testing_libs/README.md

-# git_Extras_work
+# git_Testing_libs

-Git repository for additional tasks for work
+Git repository for testing libraries

 1. Other staff